philoyang/philoyang.github.io/README.md

 # The Blog of Philo Yang.
-Here would be my place to share my ideas about web development, web design and some other stuff.
+Here would be a place to share my ideas about web development, web design and some other stuff.